Prosus faces investor criticism over $ 144 million fee for Naspers stock exchange | ExBulletin

 Some 95 million euros ($ 112 million) of the fees will be used to cover the transfer of securities tax (STT), according to the document, reviewed by Reuters.
 The rest will go to expenses such as bankers, lawyers and accountants’ fees.

-Prosus was separated from Naspers in 2019 to own the South African group’s international assets, including its 29% stake in Chinese tech giant Tencent (0700.HK).
-Naspers hoped the move would lower the discount on its shares from the value of its stake in Tencent.
+Prosus was separated from Naspers in 2019 to own the South African group’s international assets, including its 29% stake in Chinese tech giant Tencent.
+Naspers hoped the move would reduce the discount on its shares to the value of its stake in Tencent.

 However, the discount has continued to widen.

-The deal will move more of Naspers’ stake in Tencent to Amsterdam from Johannesburg and, according to the two companies, will help Naspers close the value gap to its stake in Tencent, as Prosus shares are larger. valued than those of Naspers.
+The deal will move more of Naspers Tencent’s stake to Amsterdam from Johannesburg and, according to the two companies, will help Naspers close the value gap to its stake in Tencent as the Prosus share is more valued. than Naspers.

 The operation will also increase the float of Prosus on Euronext.

-“It’s quite important, especially if you compare the two transactions,” he said, referring to the fees paid when listing Prosus.
+This is quite material, especially when comparing the two transactions, he said, referring to the fees paid when listing Prosus.

 Mergence was among 36 South African fund managers who wrote to Prosus management in June to oppose the deal.

-In a shareholder vote on July 9 that required a majority to pass, the transaction garnered 90% support, although up to 47% of Prosus’ external shareholders voted against.
-Naspers owns more than 73% of Prosus.
+In a shareholder vote on July 9, the transaction was 90% supported, as more than two-thirds of Prosus is held by Naspers.
+But up to 47% of Prosus external shareholders voted against.

-“We always work hard to please our shareholders while recognizing that we have tens of thousands of shareholders with different perspectives,” Prosus said in his statement to Reuters, adding that the majority vote at the extraordinary general meeting de Prosus “confirms shareholder support for the transaction.”

 When Naspers listed Prosus in 2019, it paid € 29m to financial advisers, compared to € 20m Prosus will pay them for the share swap, the document says.